Sherry wines - Vinos de Jerez - Manzanilla, Oloroso, Pedro Ximenez, Fino, Palo Cortado, Amontillado

 Let’s start with some good news: I think the knowledge about sherry is generally improving in the wine world.
 There was a time when you could find articles that completely failed to understand or explain the different types of sherry wines or the production methods of sherry.
 But nowadays people are more informed about the wines of Andalucía, thanks to some great educational efforts of the Consejo Regulador as well as programmes by Lustau and González Byass.

 However a couple of days ago I – once more – came across a picture that piqued my interest for many years.
 I keep seeing it in articles about sherry, especially in the general press or on tourism oriented websites, where it is used to illustrate a sherry bodega or the solera system.
 Despite the numerous associations with articles about sherry, it always seemed weirdly out of place to me.
-I never really examined until now.
+I never took the time to examine further, until now.

 The same ‘sherry barrels’ on dozens of websites